 You’ll also experience less lag when you press down on the pedal and fewer delays in the initial engine startup.
 This is especially beneficial with the cold-cranking amps of your battery during winter.

 Iridium spark plugs offer improved ignition, allowing the fuel to burn more efficiently inside the combustion chamber.
 As a result, you get better fuel efficiency (10-20% for gasoline engines.)

 5. More Engine Power

-The technology of iridium plugs can improve the performance of your engine during challenging driving conditions.
+The technology of iridium plugs can improve the performance of modern engines during challenging driving conditions.
 You experience stable idling and a more controlled driving experience, especially in cars with automatic transmissions.

 While iridium spark plugs have several significant advantages, they also have a few downsides.

 An iridium spark plug can cost anywhere between $20-$100.
 This can be expensive when replacing all the spark plugs for smaller cars.
 But, the higher cost is justified by the added longevity of iridium plugs.

 However, a smaller engine may not notice any performance upgrade when shifting from a standard plug (copper spark plug) to an iridium plug.
 You could get the same results with cheaper spark plugs too.

 2. Iridium Dust Is Susceptible To Corrosion And Flammability

 You must install iridium spark plugs carefully because any dust from its parts due to accidental scraping increases the chance of ignitability.
 Iridium dust is also more susceptible to corrosion and fluorine contamination inside the combustion chamber.